shashankpenumatcha/WebRTC-webcam-loopback/README.md

 WebRTC Example
 ==============

-#### shane tully (shanetully.com)

-An 'as simple as it gets' WebRTC example.

-See [https://shanetully.com/2014/09/a-dead-simple-webrtc-example/](https://shanetully.com/2014/09/a-dead-simple-webrtc-example/) for a detailed walkthrough of the code.

-Note: This repo is kept updated.
-The general ideas are there, but the above blog post may be somewhat out of date with the code in this repo.
+A WecRTC webcam loop-back server example based on https://github.com/feross/simple-peer and https://github.com/shanet/WebRTC-Example

-## Usage
+Usage

+Simple-peer is used on the client and server.
 The signaling server uses Node.js and `ws` and can be started as such:

 ```
 $ npm install